NoobieII/M3PW-engine/README.txt

 Sound Loading (OGG Vorbis)
 TCP Client Networking

+Included is a sample program for editing 3D objects.
 The engine is a work in progress.
 Much of it was originally written in June 2022.

 Installation Instructions